sandinmyjoints/zero-to-node-short/notes.md

     * generating audio, serving to user, and caching

 * In other words, **slinging data**.
 Node can do that really well.
-* We need to serve the audio quickly (very quickly) and efficiently.
 * This isn't a core service, but a nice add-on.
 * We just want to forget about it.
 We want stability, relatively low resources, simplicity so easy to maintain.
 * We'll serve ~500 requests/minute.
-* So now the problem is well understood.

 ## Slide 4 - Getting started/install/dependencies

-* Install is easy on any platform.
-Here's how to do it on OS X with Homebrew (see slide).
+* Install is easy.
+Follow directions on nodejs.org.
 * We installed `nvm`, node version manager, which allows you to have multiple node versions installed at once.
 This is useful because node is updated all the time.